|

 hour period, justifies the cost of such metering and the underlying

-functionality to facilitate readings and minimise errors.
+(AMR)functionality to facilitate readings and minimise errors.
+These are available from numerous

 manufacturers but are not included here as the related infrastructure is